uehaj/groovy-comprehension/README.md

 Guard
 -----------------

-You can specify gurad clause to filter values.
+You can specify guard clause to filter values.

 ```
 assert select([x,y]) {